Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 Understanding Waste Management in the Beverage Industry

-Beverage waste is about more than just empty cans or bottles.
+In other words, beverage waste is about more than just empty cans or bottles.
 Beverage manufacturing and distribution produce a huge variety of waste streams, including:

 - Liquid waste, such as expired drinks and production byproducts